housna1/selenium-automation-testing/README.md

 The test should fail again, but this time, it should fail on one of the assertions.
 Then, commit your latest code changes.

-## Chapter 5: Finding Locators for Elements
+## 6: Finding Locators for Elements

-*Example Branch: example/5-locators*

 An *element* is a "thing" on a Web page.
 Browsers render elements such as buttons, dropdowns, and input fields using the page's HTML code.